apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 );
 ```

-The following properties can be set if using the Hive catalog:
+The following properties are supported when setting a Hive catalog:

 * `uri`: The Hive metastore's thrift URI.
 (Required)
-* `clients`: The Hive metastore client pool size, default value is 2.
+* `clients`: The Hive metastore's client pool size.
+The default value is 2.
 (Optional)
-* `warehouse`: The Hive warehouse location, users should specify this path if neither set the `hive-conf-dir` to specify a location containing a `hive-site.xml` configuration file nor add a correct `hive-site.xml` to classpath.
+* `warehouse`: The Hive warehouse's location.
+Users should specify this path if neither set the `hive-conf-dir` to specify a location containing a `hive-site.xml` configuration file nor add a correct `hive-site.xml` to the classpath.
-* `hive-conf-dir`: Path to a directory containing a `hive-site.xml` configuration file which will be used to provide custom Hive configuration values.
-The value of `hive.metastore.warehouse.dir` from `<hive-conf-dir>/hive-site.xml` (or hive configure file from classpath) will be overwrote with the `warehouse` value if setting both `hive-conf-dir` and `warehouse` when creating iceberg catalog.
+* `hive-conf-dir`: Path to the directory containing the `hive-site.xml` configuration file that will be used to offer custom Hive configuration values.
+The value of `hive.metastore.warehouse.dir` from `<hive-conf-dir>/hive-site.xml` (or the hive configuration file from the classpath) will be overwritten with the `warehouse` value if both `hive-conf-dir` and `warehouse` are set.

 ### Hadoop catalog

-Iceberg also supports a directory-based catalog in HDFS that can be configured using `'catalog-type'='hadoop'`:
+Iceberg also supports a directory-based catalog in HDFS.
+It can be configured using `'catalog-type'='hadoop'`:

 ```sql
 CREATE CATALOG hadoop_catalog WITH (